cloudbit-interactive/cuppajs/README.md

 # CuppaComponent

-Standard vanilla implementation of Reactive Component with the advantage of update based in state.
+Standard vanilla implementation of reactive component with the advantage of update node based in state.

 # Advantages